pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/solutions/c_create-uniform-grid.rst

      |          When this parameter is true and merge_points is true,
      |          the arrays of the merging grids will be overwritten
      |          by the original main mesh.
      |
+     |          .. deprecated:: 0.46
+     |
+     |              This keyword will be removed in a future version.
+The main mesh
+     |              always has priority with VTK 9.5.0 or later.
+     |
      |      progress_bar : bool, default: False
      |          Display a progress bar to indicate progress.